-- Three additional credits in an area of the student's interest, including DANCE 571: Pedagogy: Dance Technique; DANCE 572: Pedagogy: Dance Composition; DANCE 575: Pedagogy: Dance History - 1-3 credits in Pedagogy through an Independent Study focused on a specific pedagogical area created in consultation with a faculty member.
+- One required course (DANCE 570: Graduate Pedagogy), taken in the first semester of the program - Three additional credits in an area of the student's interest, including DANCE 571: Pedagogy: Dance Technique; DANCE 572: Pedagogy: Dance Composition; DANCE 575: Pedagogy: Dance History - 1-3 credits in Pedagogy through an Independent Study focused on a specific pedagogical area created in consultation with a faculty member.
 (For instance, a student might take a two-credit Independent Study focused on technique in which they take technique class with a faculty member and do additional work with the professor to consider the pedagogical elements of the course.
 In this scenario, the two credits will count toward the Pedagogy 6 credit total NOT the Physical Practice total.
 Students would still need 6 credits of Physical Practice outside this kind of pedagogical study.)